Bognor Regis railway station

 Bognor Regis railway station serves the town of Bognor Regis, West Sussex, England.
 It opened as the terminus of a short branch line in 1864, replacing a more distant station on the Worthing to Chichester main line.
 Like the town it serves, it was known as Bognor until 1929.
 The junction on the main line is Barnham station, opened on the same day as the branch itself.

 With the developing leisure traffic travelling to the resort, the opportunity was taken to provide a lavish and commodious station in 1902.
 Electrification followed in 1937 as part of the Portsmouth No. 2 Electrification scheme of the Southern Railway, and a frequent service of trains from London was provided.

 Bognor Regis station is approximately 54 mi southwest of London Victoria.
-The station is managed and serviced by Southern, a Govia Thameslink Railway brand.
+The station is managed and serviced by Southern, a Greater Thameslink Railway brand.
 The train service on the main line and the branch is known as the West Coastway Line.

 History

 The first station to serve Bognor was situated on the Brighton to Chichester main line at Woodgate Crossing, a little more than 1 mi west of the present Barnham railway station.
 It was opened on 8 June 1846 by the Brighton and Chichester Railway, which was absorbed into the London Brighton and South Coast Railway when that company was formed a few weeks later.
 At first there were no branch lines on the main route, and the station was about 3 mi from Bognor itself.

 This original Bognor station was renamed Woodgate for Bognor in November 1846, and seems to have been erratically named in Bradshaw as Woodgate or Bognor.

 In 1845 a railway connection to Barnham from Guildford had been proposed, but that, and later proposed local lines in 1853 and 1855 foundered.
-Nevertheless it was obvious that without a railway connection, a community was at a severe disadvantage due to the high cost of transporting heavy materials, and local interests put forward a further scheme, which was authorised as the Bognor Railway, by Act of 11 July 1861.
+Nevertheless it was obvious that without a railway connection, a community was at a severe disadvantage due to the high cost of transporting heavy materials, and local interests put forward a further scheme, which was authorised as the Bognor Railway, by the Bognor Railway Act 1861 (24 & 25 Vict. c. cxx) of 11 July 1861.

 The new branch line opened for traffic on 1 June 1864; a new station, called Barnham, was provided on the main line at the point of junction of the branch.
 There were no intermediate stations.
 The old Barnham (or Woodgate) station, together with Yapton station, nearby on the main line, closed.
 The new branch line was 3 miles 46 chains (5.75 km) in length, and was single track.

 The station master at Woodgate had been a Mr Robinson; on his death in 1862, his daughter Miss Robinson had been employed in the booking office and continued until leaving on marrying, the following year.
 "She must have been one of the earliest women clerks on railways in Britain."

 The Bognor Railway Company was independent of the LBSCR, but was absorbed by it in 1870.